nf-core/hicar/docs/usage.md

 There is no easy answer here.
 The new `conda` packages should having a longer prefix (255 characters).
 The possible solution now is that try to run the pipeline in a shorter folder path, if at all possible.

-* Error: "Not a conda environment"
+* Error: "Not a conda environment" or "command not found"

 There is something going wrong with the conda environment building.
 Just try to remove the conda environment folder and resume the run.